Escrow Account

 If a shortage exists, the shortage amount is typically spread over 12 months and is added to the projected monthly escrow payment.
 If you choose to pay off the total shortage your monthly payment could still increase due to increases in taxes and insurance premiums.

-If you have a surplus less than $50.00 the surplus will remain in your escrow account and will be used to decrease your monthly escrow payment.
-If the surplus is equal to or greater than $50.00 then you will receive a refund check unless your loan is delinquent.
-In that case, you will be asked to contact Loan Counseling to discuss ways of handling the surplus.
+If you have a surplus of less than $50.00, the amount will remain in your escrow account and be used to decrease your monthly escrow payments.
+If the surplus is $50.00 or more, you will receive a refund check, unless state regulations require otherwise or your loan is currently delinquent.
+In the case of a delinquent loan, please contact us to discuss available options for handling the surplus.

 By law, a small reserve (also called a cushion) may be collected to cover any unexpected changes in escrow payments.
 The cushion may be 0-2 months of escrow payments.